345 yards – 334 yards – 281 yards

 121 yards – 115 yards – 100 yards

 On the scorecard this is the easiest hole but don’t be fooled!
-This is a short but difficult par 3.
-The tee points way right so you must adjust your aim to the left more than you think.
-Again, it’s better to be short than right or left.
+This is a short but difficult par 3 if you miss the green.
+The tee points right of the green so you must adjust your aim to the left more than you think.
+You will be in better shape coming up short than right or left.

 Trouble Lurks: If you should miss this green left, right, or long you will wonder why this is the easiest hole based on handicap on the course.
-This green is heavily guarded by sand traps and the terrain surrounding the green is heavily mounded which sets up some tricky lies.
+This green is heavily guarded by the most difficult sand traps on the course and the terrain surrounding the green is heavily mounded which sets up some tricky lies.

-Hole Fact: This hole has been aced by more members than any other hole at the SFCC.
+Hole Fact: This hole has been aced by more members than any other hole at the SFCC, usually yielding multiple holes-in-one each season.

 430 yards – 422 yards – 403 yards

-With out-of-bounds all the way down the entire right side of this hole it’s a must to put the shot in the fairway.
+With out-of-bounds in the form of Cayuga Lake State Park down the entire right side of this hole it’s a must to stay left.
+Too far left and you will be blocked from the green by a big oak tree in the left side of the fairway and may have to contend with a pond about 140 yards out in the left rough.
 Looking at a 2nd shot with a mid to long iron.
 Par is an outstanding score here.

 Trouble Lurks: Don’t hit it right.
 The Cayuga Lake State Park lies off the right of this hole and runs down the entire length of hole 13.

 Hole Fact: This fairway used to be one of the worst conditioned on the course due to poor drainage.
-In 2000, drainage was installed and the fairway was re-seeded.
+In 2000, drainage was installed and the fairway was re-seeded and remains in pristine condition all season long.

 498 yards – 493 yards – 403 yards